 London to Cádiz.
 Fly at c.
 12.30pm from London Heathrow to Gibraltar (British Airways) and coach transfer to Cádiz.
 Settle into the hotel and dinner.
 First of two nights in Cádiz.

 Cádiz.
-Walk through the gridplan of narrow streets to the chapel of the former women’s hospital, containing El Greco’s St Francis of Assisi, the 18th-cent. and the elliptical Oratorio de San Felipe Neri with Murillo’s Immaculate Conception.
+Walk through Cadiz’s enchanting narrow streets to the chapel of the former women’s hospital to see a hidden gem, El Greco’s St Francis of Assisi, and the elliptical Oratorio de San Felipe Neri with Murillo’s Immaculate Conception.
+Continue to recently discovered Roman and Phoenician remains lying deep beneath the streets, before visiting Cádiz Cathedral, built into the Roman theatre.
+In the afternoon see the 18th-century Oratorio de la Santa Cueva with Goya frescoes.
 The Cádiz Museum has paintings by Zurbarán and Murillo and a fine archaeological section.
-Free afternoon.

 Price, per person

-Two sharing: £3,210 or £2,850 without flights.
-Single occupancy: £3,420 or £3,060 without flights.
+Two sharing: £3,250 or £3,060 without flights.
+Single occupancy: £3,510 or £3,320 without flights.

 Between 10 and 22 participants.

-Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.fco.gov.uk.
+Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 Decorative Arts of Iberia, 8–20 April 2024; Romans & Carolingians, 10–17 April 2024; Extremadura, 11–20 April 2024, Courts of Northern Italy, 12–19 April 2024; Essential Jordan, 13–21 April 2024; Pompeii & Herculaneum, 15–20 April 2024; William Howard & The Carducci String Quartet, 19–21 April 2024; Civilisations of Sicily, 6–18 May 2024.